frinknet/GitPushy/README.md

 --------
 The Config stage is intended to set key variables necesary for making a pushy deployment possible.
 The most simple version of this script consists of setting the **$PUSHY_DEPLOY_DIR** variable to the place where your final code will reside.
-Without specyfying this directory nothing will be done to deploy unless you have a *.gitpushy-{trigger}-custom* script for your GitPushy deployment.
+Without specyfying this directory nothing will be done to deploy unless you have a *.gitpushy-custom* script for your GitPushy deployment.
 There are many other variables that can be set in this section.
 See
 GitPushy Scripting Variables for more info.